AshKetchumza/flask_crud_api_demo/readme.md

-# RESTful API using Flask & SQL Alchemy & Marshmallow
+# Python RESTful API using Flask & SQL Alchemy & Marshmallow

-> Products API using Python Flask, SQL Alchemy and Marshmallow
+> Create, read, update and delete objects from a SQLite DB

 ## Quick Start